Stadion Střelnice

-The Stadion Střelnice (formerly known as Chance Arena) is a multi-use stadium in Jablonec nad Nisou, Czech Republic.
-It is currently used mostly for football matches and is the home ground of FK Jablonec.
+The Stadion Střelnice (formerly known as Chance Arena) is a football stadium in Jablonec nad Nisou, Czech Republic.
+It is the home ground of FK Jablonec.
 The stadium's current capacity is 6,108.

 The stadium was the venue for the final of the 2008 UEFA European Under-19 Football Championship, and it also hosted two earlier group games in the tournament.